Gran Hotel Son Net History

 A full gym, wellness center, several swimming pools including the main 30-meter, fountains and cabanas, numerous outdoor Jacuzzis, an expanse of formal and informal gardens provide a luxurious way to enjoy the year-round sunshine and outdoor lifestyle of Mallorca.

-Conde Nast Traveler: "Applause please, for Grand Hotel Son Net, hidden away in a highland valley of Mallorca.
+Conde Nast Traveler: "Applause please, for Gran Hotel Son Net, hidden away in a highland valley of Mallorca.
 The building is a sensitively restored country estate dating from 1672.
 Dinner is on a grand scale.
 Cavernous with a haute medieval theme, Oleum is in the 17th-century estate's olive pressing room; the huge press is still there, and it sets the scale for everything else.
 Dinner is elaborate and draws heavily from local sources."

 The Estate and the picturesque village below